crptec/sinovate/docs/wallet_upgrade.md

  Replace the sin-qt.exe file in the compressed file you downloaded with the sin-qt.exe file you are currently using.

-:warning: Important Notic.
+:warning: Important Notice.
 Please pay attention!! :warning: :

 - Close the wallet
 - Back up